A healing journey: Future naturopath wins Honors Mickel Scholarship

 Future plans

-Jasmine will be attending the Canadian College of Naturopathic Medicine in Toronto post-graduation.
+Pearson will be attending the Canadian College of Naturopathic Medicine in Toronto post-graduation.
 Students arrive at CCNM from varying backgrounds, including conventionally trained doctors, parents, people her age and people from all over the world.
-Her Honor courses prepared Jasmine to excel in this diverse environment: “Discussions in Honors courses opened my mind more and have allowed me to think about things from other people’s perspectives.”
-Jasmine went on to say, “The interesting intellectual conversations with people that have very different academic backgrounds have been great practice for the real world interacting with people of varying backgrounds.”
+Her Honor courses prepared her to excel in this diverse environment: “Discussions in Honors courses opened my mind more and have allowed me to think about things from other people’s perspectives.”
+Pearson went on to say, “The interesting intellectual conversations with people that have very different academic backgrounds have been great practice for the real world interacting with people of varying backgrounds.”

 Written by Eve Quick, UW-Eau Claire student and University Honors Program intern.